 12. The landlords are seeking to recover possession of the rented premises located at [REDACTED].
 13. The landlords testified that they are looking to have their property returned as per the Residential Tenancies Act, 2018.
-14. The landlords testified that a notice to terminate was issued under Section 18 of the Act (Exhibit L # 1) to terminate the tenancy on 30 June 2020.
-The landlords testified that the notice to terminate was served via email.
-The landlords indicated that as of the hearing date (28 September 2020), the tenant remained in the unit.
-The landlords further testified that to the best of his knowledge, there are 2 adults staying in the unit.
+14. The landlords testified that a notice to terminate was issued under Section 18 of the Act (Exhibit L # 1) to terminate the tenancy on 31 January 2021.
+The landlords testified that the notice to terminate was served by posting it to the main door on the rented premises.
+The landlords indicated that as of the hearing date (24 February 2021), the tenant remained in the unit.
+The landlords further testified that to the best of her knowledge, there is 1 adult living in the unit.